 - Non-Defence users' views on coexistence

-The WPA remains Australia’s most important military testing range.
-Although there were fewer testing activities compared to the previous reporting period, the complexity and number of trials is expected to increase in coming years following the introduction of new military capabilities and weapons systems that will be facilitated by the current program to upgrade the test range’s infrastructure and systems.
+The WPA is Australia’s most important military testing range.
+The complexity and number of weapons tests and trials conducted at the WPA is increasing and will develop further following the introduction of new military capabilities and weapons systems in coming years.
+This will be enabled by the upgrades currently being made to the test range’s infrastructure and systems.

-Minerals and energy resources exploration and mining provide the highest economic value among non-Defence activities in the WPA despite the downturn in commodity prices in recent years.
-During the reporting period, there were three mines operating in the WPA under their extant deeds of access arrangements – the Challenger gold mine, the Prominent Hill copper-gold mine and the Peculiar Knob iron ore mine.
-The Peculiar Knob operations were suspended in April 2015.
-These mines employed over 1,500 people and have contributed around $50 million to South Australia in royalties.
-The new owner of the Cairn Hill mine sought 'in principle' permission to access the WPA with the intention of applying during the next reporting period for a Resource Production permit under the Woomera Prohibited Area Rule 2014, which has since been approved.
+Minerals and energy resources exploration and mining provide the highest economic value among non-Defence activities in the WPA, despite the recent downturn in commodity prices.
+During the reporting period, there were three mines operating in the WPA: the Challenger gold mine; the Prominent Hill copper-gold mine; and the Cairn Hill iron ore mine.
+These mines employed over 1,300 people and contributed around $47 million to South Australia in royalties.